ibpsa/project1-boptest-gym/README.md

 python generateDockerComposeYml.py absolute_boptest_root_dir
 ```

 2. Train the BOPTEST-gym environment in parallel either by passing it as a command-line argument or by defining the `boptest_root` variable at the beginning of the script `parallel_BOPTESTgymTrain.py`.
 The script prioritizes the command-line argument if provided.
+Users are allowed to change the initial conditions, algorithms and hyperparameters.

 Example using command-line argument: